pikvm/pikvm/docs/pass.md

     # rw
     ```

-3. Add these lines to `/boot/config.txt`:
+3. Make sure that you have these lines in `/boot/config.txt`, add them if not:

     ```ini
     dtoverlay=vc4-kms-v3d